eworm-de/routeros-scripts/doc/mod/notification-email.md

 the ntp client.

 Then edit `global-config-overlay`, add `EmailGeneralTo` with a valid recipient address.
+Optionally add `EmailServerCertificate` and add the CA certificate name if you have certificate verification enabled.
 Finally reload the configuration.

 > ℹ️ **Info**: Copy relevant configuration from
 > [`global-config`](../../global-config.rsc) (the one without `-overlay`) to